getgud-io/cpp-getgud-sdk/README.md

 When you start a new live Match you get a `matchGuid`, you will need to use it when you add Actions, Chat Data, and Report Data to this live Match.

-A live Match is where you are going to accumulate actions, chat data, and reports for this live Match entity.
-Remember a single live Game will have one or more live Matches, each match will contain its actions, chat, and reports.

-You do not have to Stop the match manually, this is done for you automatically when you `MarkEndGame`

 ### Adding Actions to live Match

-When the live Match is started, you can add Actions, Chat Data, and Reports to this match.
+When the live Match starts, you can add Actions, Chat Data, and Reports to it.
 There are 6 Action types you can add to the Match.
-We call them the primal 6 actions.
+We call them the primal 6.
 Let's dive into each Action Type.

 #### Spawn Action